-Greg has been married to his high school sweetheart, Leone, for over 30 years.
-They have two daughters, Katelin and Rayanne, as well as a son-in-law, Austin, and a granddaughter, Wynnslet.
-A second grandchild is expected in April 2018.
+Greg has been married to his high school sweetheart, Leone, for over 32 years.
+They have two daughters, Katelin, son-in-law Mark and two grandchildren, Raya and Malaya, and Rayanne, son-in-law Austin, granddaughter Wynnslet and grandson Otto.

 In 1998, Greg and Leone started "Brayden Ottenbreit Close Cuts for Cancer" – an event that encourages volunteers to shave their heads to raise money for cancer research and local initiatives.
 The charity is named in honour of their son, Brayden, who lost his battle with cancer in 2000 at age 5.
 Over $800,000 has been raised for cancer research and local cancer initiatives.
 In recognition of these efforts, they received the Community Merit Award in 2016, presented by the Yorkton Chamber of Commerce.

 Because of their community involvement and volunteerism, Greg and Leone were recognized in 2005 with the Saskatchewan Centennial Medal.
 Greg was recognized again in 2012 with the Hal Rogers Fellow Award, the highest honour presented by the Kinsmen of Canada.